jig/lisp/README.md

 # Additions

+- Debugger: prefix program name with `--debug`.
+File to debug is the sole argument supported
 - Errors return line position and stack trace
 - `(range a b)` returns a vector of integers from `a` to `b-1`
 - `(merge hm1 hm2)` returns the merge of two hash maps, second takes precedence